-When air/naval units use "G" firepower in a battle that includes friendly ground units, each 6 rolled is a hit on a friendly ground unit.
-Double Defense never applies; apply friendly hits normally.
+When air/naval units use "G" firepower in a battle with friendly ground units (on land), each 6 rolled is a friendly hit.
+Double Defense never applies; apply hits normally.

 6.5 RETREATS

 Units can retreat (instead of firing or passing) in any Combat Round.